-In collaboration with The University of Minnesota, Reading Corps is offering an exciting new pathway to becoming a teacher.
+In collaboration with The University of Minnesota, Reading Corps is offering an exciting new pathway to becoming a future teacher.
 “In Minnesota, only 1 in 20 teachers are BIPOC compared to 1 in 3 students.” said Alison Zellmer, Associate Director of Innovation and Strategic Partnerships.
 “This, coupled with the growing teacher shortages across the state, inspired us to develop a partnership to help narrow the gap.”

 Grow Your Own (MNGOT) is a MEd program designed for members who have completed a bachelor’s degree and would like to become licensed educators.
 Rooted in service, the program is designed to build on Reading Corps experience and be completed while serving as a tutor.
 The five-semester program is 36 credits and prepares participants for K-6 licensure.
 Coursework is completed through a hybrid model that includes weekly online classes and in-person learning twice a semester.